 ANSI B16.5 Class 150 Flange Dimensions

 The primary purpose of the ANSI B16.5 standard is to ensure dimensional uniformity, allowing flanges from different manufacturers to mate correctly.
-The key dimensions for Class 150 flanges are standardized from NPS ½” to 24″.
+Key dimensions are standardized from NPS ½" to 24″.

 |---|---|---|---|---|---|